The Way of Love

 "The Way of Love" is a song written by Jacques ("Jack") Dieval, with English lyrics by Al Stillman.
 It was originally a 1960 French song titled "J'ai le mal de toi", and it was first recorded in English by Kathy Kirby in 1965.
 The best-known English version was by Cher whose recording reached No. 7 in the US.
-Other variations of the song include "Parlez-moi de lui" and "It's Impossible".

 First versions

 Originally written by Jack Diéval with French lyrics by Michel Rivgauche the song was introduced as 'J'ai le mal de toi'.
 It was written for the singer Frédérica in 1960, who took part that year in the national elimination rounds of France for the Eurovision Song Contest.
 This song was not selected and was evidently not recorded by Frédérica.
 Subsequently, the song was performed on Belgium's BRT radio station by vocalist Lily Castel, singing it in the "Musik Ohne Grenzen" competition; Castel was backed by Fernand Terby's orchestra with Jacques Dieval providing piano accompaniment.
 The first evident recording of "J'ai le mal de toi" was made in 1964 by Colette Deréal.